Women in Electrical Trades

 The program features eight weeks of Essential Skills training provided by our partner, SkillPlan.
 This leads to the EJTC’s 15-week Entry Level Trades Training program and 10 weeks of paid work experience.
 In the Essential Skills phase, trainees gain the skills they need to begin their technical training with the EJTC in Port Coquitlam.

-EJTC is proud to be the #1 sponsor with the highest number of female apprentices and the #1 sponsor with the highest number of indigenous apprentices by the Industry Training Authority.
+EJTC is proud to be the #1 sponsor with the highest number of female apprentices and the #1 sponsor with the highest number of indigenous apprentices by the Skilled Trades BC.